xiaoyunyang/xiaoyunyang.github.io/content/post/guide-principles-to-code-by.md

 }
 ```

-In both Options 1 and 2, every time we repeat the procedure of adding the next element to the current sum, we are creating a simpler array and a creating an updating the sum that makes it closer to the final solution.
+In both Options 1 and 2, every time we repeat the procedure of adding the next element to the current sum, we are creating a simpler array and an updated sum that’s a little closer to the final solution.
 The stopping point is when we run out of things in the array to add to the current sum, in which case we just return the current sum which is the final solution.

 Fans of functional programming and one-liners will implement sum as follows using the higher order function `reduce`, which JavaScript gives you out-of-the-box for the Array prototype: